 - Alumni Blog

-Deadline for all candidates to submit the UCAS Conservatoires application.
-In 'Assessment method' please indicate your preferred option (London or Video) for Spring recall if you are selected from the Round One video assessment.
+preferred location for the Spring recall if you are selected from the Round One

 We do not require a specific Spoken English item as detailed on the main video audition page, this is because there are already spoken elements in the audition requirements below.